 Step 3: Limit your credit applications:

-No lender wants to see that you have already applied for 15 different loans with 15 different banks.
+No lender wants to see that you have already applied for 15 different loan with 15 different banks.
 So, when you are applying for a home loan, aim to get it right the first time and apply for a loan with a lender you can successfully obtain finance through.
 A professional mortgage broker can step you through your lender options and help you find a product/bank that is both right for your needs and someone you will qualify with.

 Step 4: show you have a good savings history:

-If you can show a lender that you have a good savings history and have built up a strong deposit over a period of time, they are much more likely to look upon your home loan application favourably.
+If you can show a lender that you have a good savings history and have built up a strong deposit over a period of time, they are much more likely to look upon your home loan application favorably.
 Proof that you can make a regular and consistent savings deposit translates to your likely capability to make your home loan repayments.